pradeephubgit/questdb.io/docs/guides/out-of-order-commit-lag.md

 ## Background

-As of software version 6.0, QuestDB adds support for out-of-order (O3) data ingestion.
+From software version 6.0, QuestDB adds support for out-of-order (O3) data ingestion.
 The skew and latency of out-of-order data are likely to be relatively constant, so users may configure ingestion based on the characteristics of the data.

-Most real-time out-of-order data patterns are caused by the delivery mechanism and hardware jitter, and therefore the timestamp distribution will be contained by some boundary.
+Most real-time out-of-order data patterns are caused by the delivery mechanism and hardware jitter.
+Therefore, the timestamp distribution will be contained by some boundary.

 import Screenshot from "@theme/Screenshot"